Teaching

-Pezzullo has been awarded a Lamba Pi Undergraduate Teaching Award, a Trustee’s Teaching Award, a Faculty Mentor Award for graduate teaching, and has received competitive teaching grants.
-Pezzullo has directed over half a dozen dissertations and served on the committee of over 30 MA and PhD students.
-In 2022, she was nominated by graduate students (current & former) and recognized with the Daniel C. Brouwer Faculty Mentorship Award.
+Raised by two teachers, Pezzullo takes teaching seriously.
+She has been awarded a Lamba Pi Undergraduate Teaching Award, a Trustee’s Teaching Award, a Faculty Mentor Award for graduate teaching, and has received competitive teaching grants.
+She also has directed over half a dozen doctoral students and three Master’s students, as well as served on the committee of over 70 MA and PhD students.
+In 2022, she was nominated by graduate students (current & former) and competitively recognized with the national Daniel C. Brouwer Faculty Mentorship Award.
+In 2023, she received the William R. Payden Award for Faculty Excellence.
+She also publishes on pedagogy, including three editions of an award-winning textbook.
+In 2022, Pezzullo was the lead faculty coordinator of a competitive interdisciplinary campus-wide workshop on teaching Climate Across the Curriculum.

-University of Colorado-Boulder (Fall 2015-present)
+University of Colorado Boulder (Fall 2015-present)

 Undergraduate Courses Taught: